School Transition Strategies

 - Walk your child into the classroom on the first day of school if you think that will help alleviate some anxiety.

-- Meeting the Teachers: Try to schedule at least a short visit with your child’s primary teacher.
+Try to schedule at least a short visit with your child’s primary teacher.
 (Consider asking the teacher to meet you at an alternate location such as a park, restaurant, or ice cream parlor if you think it would help your child.)
 Give the teacher the profile of your child you have created.
 Point out some of the activities your child did over the summer, any vacations you took, and all the growth you saw in your child.
 Maybe you have discovered new strategies that worked well for your child—you want to be sure to share all you have learned.
 You might also share any new information about Fragile X that was announced over the summer.
+Here’s a few discussion points to use when meeting with your child’s teacher for the first time:

 - Ask the teacher what the first day of school will be like.
 Maybe she can talk through it with your child or help create a visual schedule of the day’s activities.